Story At-A-Glance

 So the increased demand for affordable housing units coupled with lean home inventories has attracted quite a few housing developers to increase the Southern California portfolio of properties in the Inland Empire.

-We also reported previously how the Inland Empire took a lion’s share of industrial leasing.
-In fact, 21 of the 100 industrial leases in the USA were bagged by the Inland Empire region.
+We previously reported how the Inland Empire took the lion’s share of industrial leasing.
+The Inland Empire region bagged 21 of the 100 industrial leases in the USA.

 All this points to the fact that investors are bullish on the region’s economic development prospects.
-To sum up, a quote by Shane Shafer, Managing Director of NorthMarq Capital presents an accurate investor sentiment about the Inland Empire region.
+To sum up, a quote by Shane Shafer, Managing Director of NorthMarq Capital, presents an accurate investor sentiment about the Inland Empire region.

 0 Comments